-Evaluation / Progress Reviews: Each member of the program's faculty (including clinical preceptors) participates in systematic evaluation of student progress throughout the program with regards to academic, technical, and professional performance.
+Evaluation of Performance: Each member of the program's faculty (including clinical preceptors) participates in systematic evaluation of student performance throughout the program with regards to academic, technical, and professional performance.
 When deficiencies are observed, individual student counseling is performed and a plan for remedial training is developed.

-Evaluation of student performance and progress is an ongoing process.
-Student evaluations are completed at the end of each semester and clinical rotation.
+Evaluation of student performance is an ongoing process and includes academic success, professionalism, and ethical conduct.
+Academic performance is monitored in each course.
+Student professional and ethical evaluations are completed at the end of each semester and clinical rotation.
 Successful completion of each training segment is a requirement for continuation within the program.